chloehkwong1/Developer-Playground/complete_web_development_bootcamp/keeper-app-react/notes.md

 .foo {} // will style all elements with an attribute class="foo" header {} // will style the html element called header
 ```

+### Operating System stuff

+- Unix - is an operating system.
+Unix was and is (mostly) proprietary.

+- Linux (aka Unix clone) - is a Unix-like computer operating system assembled under the model of free and open source software development and distribution.
+The defining component of Linux is the Linux kernel, an operating system kernel first released 5 October 1991 by Linus Torvalds.

+- Ubuntu (flavour of Linux) - is a computer operating system based on the Debian Linux distribution and distributed as free and open source software, using its own desktop environment.
+As of 2012, Ubuntu is the most popular Linux distribution on desktop/laptop personal computers, and most Ubuntu coverage focuses on its use in that market.

+### CircleCI executor

+An executor type defines the underlying technology or environment in which to run a job.
+CircleCI enables you to run jobs in one of four environments:

+Within Docker images (docker)
+Within a Linux virtual machine (VM) image (machine)
+Within a macOS VM image (macos)
+Within a windows VM image (windows)